Book of the Dead

 The book of the dead goes all way back to the old kingdom where it was developed from the tradition of funerary manuscripts called the pyramid texts around 2400 BCE.
 These texts were written on the walls of the burial chamber of the pharaohs within their pyramids in an unusual hieroglyphic style.
 Their goal was to act as a guide book to provide all the necessary information and instruct the deceased on how to survive in the afterlife and ascend with the gods.
 In Egypt middle kingdom ( 2030-1650 BC), the Coffin Texts which is like an update of the Pyramids Texts started to spread as it had a new version of the language, new spells, and illustrations for the first time.
 They were written mostly on coffins but sometimes on tomb walls or on papyri.

 By the 17th dynasty, the book was highly popular as it no longer included members from the royal family but also courtiers and officials.
-By the new kingdom (1570-1069 BCE) the book already became a crucial part of their culture as it could be found in the tomb of anyone who can afford them as a person who is one the verge of death can hire a scribe and create his own personal book.
+By the new kingdom (1570-1069 BCE) the book already became a crucial part of their culture as it could be found in the tomb of anyone who can afford them as a person who is on the verge of death can hire a scribe and create his own personal book.
 During the Ptolemaic Dynasty (323-30 BCE) the book continued to be used and each book had many different copies, forms, and sizes.

 Contains the Book of the Dead

 The book acted as a ritual formula for performing magical and religious practices.
 The book holds about 192 spell that serves many purposes, one of the most famous spells in the book was the famous spell 125 “The Weighing of the Heart” which the judgment of the soul happens in the afterlife in the Hall of Truth in front of the King of The underworld “Osiris” where the heart of the deceased is weighed against the feather of Maat to decided whether he would enter the fields of Reed or vanish from existence.
-Because of Osiris Popularity and his important the eternal judgment, more & more people desired the book to win the graces of the ruler of the underworld.
+Because of Osiris Popularity and his important role in eternal judgment, more & more people desired the book to win the graces of the ruler of the underworld.
 The book contains many magical techniques for creating magical amulets.
-It also contained many definitions and illustrations about the mummification process, the Ka (life-force), Heka (magic), transformation, the afterlife, and the judgment process.
+It also contained many definitions and illustrations about the mummification process, the Ka (life-force), Heka (magic), transformation, the afterlife, and the judicial process.

-Egypt has a lot to discover such as the history, civilization, and attractions all of these are main reasons to visit this holy country, so we have magnificent Egypt tour packages and Nile cruises can’t be missed, check them and book your dream vacation.
+Egypt has a lot to discover such as the history, civilization, and attractions all of these are the main reasons to visit this holy country, so we have magnificent Egypt tour packages and Nile river cruises can’t be missed, check them and book your dream vacation.